pingyuanChen/react-ui-components/README.md

 ```

 ## Examples
-To help you get started, you can find complete example in /examples folder.
+To help you get started, you can find complete example in /examples folder or visit [the website](http://reactuicomponents.sinaapp.com/#/)

 ![Demo](https://github.com/pingyuanChen/react-ui-components/blob/master/demo.png)

 ## FAQ